 Sixty years ago, in its landmark decision in Brown v.
 Board of Education, the Supreme Court held that the intentional segregation of students on the basis of race in public schools violates the Fourteenth Amendment to the U. S. Constitution.
-Subsequent federal legislation and court decisions also mandate that school officials not discriminate against students on the basis of sex, national origin, language barrier, religion, or disability.
+Subsequent federal legislation and court decisions also mandate that school officials not discriminate against students on the basis of color, sex, national origin, language barrier, religion, or disability.
 The Educational Opportunities Section enforces these statutes and court decisions in a diverse array of cases involving elementary and secondary schools and institutions of higher education.

 Educational Opportunities Section News

 View a Discussion Exploring the Pandemic’s Effect on English Learner and Immigrant Students and Potential Ways to Address Their Needs

 On September 14, 2022, the Civil Rights Division’s Educational Opportunities Section and the U.S. Department of Education’s Office for Civil Rights co-moderated a virtual panel discussion, “Equity in the Classroom – The Pandemic and Access to Education for Immigrant and English Learner Students.”
 The event brought together researchers, former school administrators, and advocates to explore the impact of the pandemic on English Learner and immigrant students, and potential ways to address their needs this school year and beyond.
 The panelists included: